777Leaf777/Nooter/README.md

 Simply replace input.mid with your desired song in the MIDI format, then run nooter.py

+If your output is too fast/slow you may need to adjust the rate in nooter.py

 Nooter.py requires the following:

 Python 3 Interperter